No Conviction in Tasmania

 Sentencing without conviction

-Section 10 of the Act stipulates that the Court is not prevented from making any other order which it may be able to make under the Act, even if it does not record a conviction.
+Section 10 of the Act stipulates that the court is not prevented from making any other order which it may be able to make under the Act, even if it does not record a conviction.
 Therefore an offender may be ordered to participate in a drug treatment program even if no conviction is recorded.
-A conviction is not recorded if the charges against you are dismissed.
-If you are represented by a lawyer at the hearing for the offence, they will make submissions to try and stop a conviction being recorded.
+A person who is pleading guilty, or who has been found guilty of offences may make submissions to the court against the recording of a conviction.

 Your criminal record

 When a person is found guilty of an offence and no conviction is recorded, the finding of guilt will still form part of their criminal record.
 Generally speaking, a person’s criminal history can only be disclosed with their consent.
 An employer may ask for permission to do a criminal records check before employing a person.

 Under the Anti-Discrimination Act 1998, it is illegal to discriminate against someone based on an irrelevant criminal record, but a guilty verdict with no conviction (that is not annulled under the Annulled Convictions Act) does not fall under this definition.
 This means that a finding of guilt without conviction could still affect a person’s employment prospects.

 Tasmania’s annulled convictions scheme